ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 {"id":2,"jsonrpc":"2.0","result":"0x1639e49bba16280000"}
 ```

 Because numbers are hex encoded, the balance is returned in wei as a hex string.
-If we want to have the balance in ether as a number we can use web3 from the geth console.
+If we want to have the balance in ether as a number we can use web3 from the Geth console.

 ```javascript
 web3.fromWei("0x1639e49bba16280000", "ether")